-The following discussion should be read in conjunction with the annual consolidated financial statements, including the notes to these consolidated financial statements, which are included with this Form 20-F. These annual consolidated financial statements have been prepared for the first time in accordance with Australian equivalents to International Financial Reporting Standards ("A-IFRS").
+The following discussion should be read in conjunction with the annual consolidated financial statements, including the notes to these consolidated financial statements, which are included with this International Offering Memorandum.
+These annual consolidated financial statements have been prepared for the first time in accordance with Australian equivalents to International Financial Reporting Standards ("A-IFRS").
 Our comparatives have been restated to reflect the adoption of A-IFRS, with the exception of the accounting standards on financial instruments that were subject to an exemption and adopted from 1 July 2005.
-A-IFRS differs in certain respects from U.S. generally accepted accounting principles ("US-GAAP").
+A-IFRS differs in certain respects from Generally Accepted Accounting Principles in the United States ("US-GAAP").
 A discussion of the principal differences between A-IFRS and US-GAAP as they relate to us and a detailed reconciliation of net income and equity to US-GAAP, is provided in note 37 to our consolidated financial statements.
 Refer to the 2005 Annual Report for the financial results of the prior periods determined under previous Australian Generally Accepted Accounting Principles ("AGAAP").

-The Operating and Financial Review and Prospects includes statements of future expectations and forward-looking statements that are based on management's current views and assumptions, and involve known and unknown risks and uncertainties that could cause actual results, performance or events to differ materially from those in the forward-looking statements.
-For a discussion of some of the principal risks that could affect our business is presented in this Form 20-F refer to "Risk Factors" and "Cautionary Statement Regarding Forward-Looking Statements".
+The Operating and Financial Review and Prospects includes statements of future expectations and forwardlooking statements that are based on management's current views and assumptions, and involve known and unknown risks and uncertainties that could cause actual results, performance or events to differ materially from those in the forward-looking statements.
+For a discussion of some of the principal risks that could affect our business is presented in this International Offering Memorandum refer to "Risk Factors" and "Cautionary Statement Regarding Forward-Looking Statements".